ubaluzz/ebay4r/README.md

-Add visuals in guides/distance-calculation.md (#7876)
+Add HeatMap guide in real-world-projects + Code in Solutions Directory (#6796)